tcy98/Apriori-Algorithm/README.md

 ## Code
 [brute_force.py](brute_force.py): a brute_force implementation to find frequent itemsets
 [apriori.py](apriori.py): use Apriori algorithm to find frequent itemsets

+## Test:
-[test.py](test.py): compare and analyse performances of two solutions
+[test.py](test.py): compare and analyse performances of two solutions Measure time for both solutions with data that has incrase numbers of items/numbers of transactions.
+Taking the average of 10 times to reduce error

 ## Results